 - Those who do not meet the need to know requirement should be directed to the public reports available (see Administrative Procedure: Sharing Data with Audiences External to the University).

-- The completion of an Access Request Form (ARF) will be required for those requesting access to private unit record data used for query/direct access to the Data Warehouse and other PeopleSoft sources and approved by the respective data owner.
+- The completion of an Access Request Form (ARF) will be required for those requesting access to private unit record data used for query or direct access to the Data Warehouse and other PeopleSoft sources.
+The request must be approved by the respective data owner.

 - When sharing the data, providers should limit the data and reporting to the scope, depth and breadth that is consistent with the requester’s needs.